gaswelder/havana/README.md

 });
 ```

-Of course "magic constants" are not always friendly, but everyone knows what 404 is.
-Anyway, status codes are also enumerated in the `response` class:
+Everyone knows what 404 is, but status codes are also enumerated as constants in the `response` class:

 ```php
 $app->get('/snowden', function() {